 Firstly, it is OK if you don’t know what you want to do when you grow up.
 This is so important I am going to say it again.
 It is OK if you don’t know what you want to do when you grow up.

 You have time and STEM skills are quite broad!
-It is also worth noting that work experience doesn’t limit your options.
-It is an opportunity for enhancement than a pathway.
+It’s also worth noting that work experience doesn’t limit your options.
+Try and see it as an opportunity for enhancement than a pathway.

 It can also be a great way to help you figure out what you want to do.
 Feel free to pick something you enjoy and wish to explore.
 Having said that, knowing exactly what you want to do and being 100% focused on achieving it is fine too.
 Everyone is different.

 So with that in mind, here are some STEM ideas for work experience.
 I asked some adults in STEM fields what they did and why, so here are some ideas…

 This might be the easiest work experience to find, but also more difficult to work out exactly what you want to do.

 If you would like to build or design software daily, work experience in a tech department will help.
 Roles like this include:

 – data scientist